RudeySH/steam-hunters-assistant/README.md

 General-purpose userscript for [Steam Hunters](https://steamhunters.com).

 ## Features
+- Automatically synchronizes owned apps with your Steam Hunters profile when you browse the Steam store.
-- Automatically synchronizes ignored products with your Steam Hunters profile when you click the Ignore button on a product store page.
+- Automatically synchronizes ignored apps with your Steam Hunters profile when you click the Ignore button on a Steam store page.

 ## Instructions
 1. Install a userscript manager: